fredericoschardong/k-means-and-EM/README.md

-A simple implementation of k-means and EM algorithms running on a static dataset.
+A simple implementation of k-means and expectation–maximization (EM) algorithms running on a static dataset.

 You need to have gnuplot installed to check the output.